rjfinn/starterkit-tutorials-bak/tutorials/cellular-iot-button.md

 Now you're up and running!
 You can modify the flow to add functionality like calling out to other web services.

+### Troubleshooting

 If you're having trouble it may help you to connec to the serial output.
-Use a terminal program to connect to the newly created serial port (typically usbmodem1412 for the Mac or COM14 for the PC) with a 115200 baud rate.
+Use a terminal program to connect to the newly created serial port (typically something like usbmodem1412 for the Mac or COM14 for the PC) with a 115200 baud rate.
 * [PC USB serial driver](https://developer.mbed.org/handbook/Windows-serial-configuration)

 Make sure to check your flow endpoints for the correct server name and port.
 Most people forget to change the server name.

+The modem module requires a lot of power.
+The USB plub included with the kit provides ****5V-2.4A**** and you need at least that much.